Hardbody Harrison: Criminal charges

 On August 18, 2004, Harrison was arrested by the Smyrna Police Department in Smyrna, Georgia on three counts of false imprisonment and after spending one night in jail, he was released on a $55,000 bond the next day.

 On August 23, 2005, FBI agents served a search warrant and raided Harrison's two homes in Bartow County, Georgia.
 On October 18, 2005, he was arrested by the FBI on a nine count federal indictment for false imprisonment and trafficking women for commercial sex acts.
-On November 22, 2007, he was found guilty and convicted by a federal jury in Atlanta, Georgia on charges related to keeping eight women as sex slaves.
+On November 22, 2007, he was found guilty and convicted by a federal jury in Atlanta, Georgia on 24 counts related to keeping eight women as sex slaves.
+Charges included conspiracy to commit an offense against the United States, trafficking with respect to peonage and forced labor, sex trafficking, witness tampering, and obstructing an investigation.

 During proceedings, for which he served as his own attorney, Harrison contended the women lived in his homes with his wife and child because they wanted to train as professional wrestlers, and that he had helped them quit drugs.
-Witnesses contended that Harrison manipulated the women psychologically, forced them to have sex with him, and required them to participate in large sex orgies involving up to eight men at a single time.
-The victims contended that Harrison's rigid training regimen, consisting of a wide variety of exercises and household chores, and having to memorize a series of "commandments" was designed to make them attractive prostitutes, and that he pimped them out to nightclubs, trailer parks, apartments, hotels, in the back of Norris’ truck, and in other locations in North Carolina and northern Georgia until a few of the women went to the police.
-Failure to complete chores or breaking rules required the women to pay money to Harrison, creating a never-ending debt cycle.
+Witnesses contended that Harrison manipulated the women psychologically, forced them to have sex with him, and required them to participate in large sex orgies involving up to eight men at a time.
+The victims contended that Harrison's rigid training regimen and having to memorize a series of "commandments" was designed to make them attractive prostitutes, and that he pimped them out to locations in North Carolina and northern Georgia until a few of the women went to the police.

-After conviction, Harrison was sentenced to life in prison on April 1, 2008.
+Following his conviction, Harrison was sentenced to life in prison on April 1, 2008.